WilkAndy/pinn_advection/README.md

 When the DE contains unknown parameters, $\lambda_{a}$, and there are experimentally-measured data (that may be noisy), the unknown parameters may be identified by ensuring the neural network's output matches the data as closely as possible.
 This is known as the "inverse problem".
 Some real-life examples are:

-- In groundwater models, the speed of groundwater flow is governed by a parameter called "hydraulic conductivity" ($\lambda$ is hydraulic conductivity)  For instance, a blob of sandstone usually has high conductivity, while a blob of clay usually has low conductivity.
-Water can easily pass rapidly through the sand, but moves only very slowly through the clay.
-Imagine the situation where groundwater head has been measured at various times and places throughout a body of rock that contains a patchwork of sandstone and clay blobs.
+- In groundwater models, the speed of groundwater flow is governed by a parameter called "hydraulic conductivity" ($\lambda$ is hydraulic conductivity).
+For instance, a blob of sandstone usually has high conductivity, while a blob of clay usually has low conductivity.
+Water can pass rapidly through the sand, but moves only very slowly through the clay.
+Imagine the situation where groundwater head ($u$) has been measured at various times and places throughout a body of rock that contains a patchwork of sandstone and clay blobs.
 The inverse problem is to use those measurements to infer the spatial distribution of hydraulic conductivity, that is, to determine where the sandstone and clay blobs are.
 - Populations of mosquitoes are often prescribed a "carrying capacity" ($\lambda$ is carrying capacity), which is the number of mosquitoes when things are in equilibrium (eg, after many generations of breeding and dying).
 If the carrying capacity is large, then the mosquito population can grow large, while if the carrying capacity is small, the mosquito population is limited to a small number.
 Carrying capacity varies in time.
-For instance in wet, summers in Africa, the carrying capacity is large, while in dry, cool winters it is low.
+For instance, in wet summers in Africa, the carrying capacity is large, while in dry winters it is low.
 Carrying capacity also varies in space.
 For instance, near to population centres with plentiful standing water, the carrying capacity is large, while in the desert, it is small.
 The population is dynamic and rarely (or never) achieves it's theoretical equilibrium at the carrying capacity.
-Imagine the situation where mosquito numbers have been measured at various times and places throughout a landscape.
+Imagine the situation where mosquito numbers ($u$) have been measured at various times and places throughout a landscape.
 The inverse problem is to find the carrying capacity as a function of time and space given those observations.

 In both these problems, the underyling DE is assumed to be known, but it contains one or more unknown parameters, $\lambda_{a}$.
-For instance, groundwater head (the thing that is observed) is governed by the diffusion equation with diffusivity related to hydraulic conductivity.
-Mosquito populations are usually governed by complicated DEs, but the simplest is the logistic equation that contains the carrying capacity as its main parameter.
-In both of these problems, the object that is measured (groundwater head or mosquito population) $u$, is not the what is desired (conductivity or carrying capacity) $\lambda$, but they are related.
+For instance, groundwater head (the thing that is observed, $u$) is governed by the diffusion equation with diffusivity related to hydraulic conductivity.
+Mosquito populations ($u$) are usually governed by complicated DEs, but the simplest is the logistic equation that contains the carrying capacity as its main parameter.
+In both of these problems, the object that is measured (groundwater head or mosquito population, $u$), is not the what is desired (conductivity or carrying capacity, $\lambda$) but they are related.

-To solve the inverse problem, further terms in the loss function:
+To solve the inverse problem, further terms are added to the loss function:

 $$
 \mathrm{Loss} = \ldots + \sum_{\mathrm{obs}} a_{\mathrm{obs}}|u(t_{\mathrm{obs}}, x_{\mathrm{obs}}) - u_{\mathrm{obs}}|^{2}